akeneo/pim-docs/design_pim/guides/add_a_tab_to_system_configuration.rst

         }
     );

-Once you create your new tab extension, you have register it in the requirejs.yml file for your bundle:
+Once you create your new tab extension, you have to register it in the requirejs.yml file for your bundle:

 .. code-block:: yaml
     :linenos: